InBetweenNames/gentooLTO/README.md

 behaviour, and so changing this is probably not an option.
 To try to work around this, we mandate that our `*FLAGS` variables contain no "redundant" flags.
 If the effect of a particular flag would be "undone" by a following flag, then that flag is considered "redundant".
 This doesn't solve the `-O3` problem as listed above, but it should at least allow `is-flagq` to work in the cases we need it to (which is mainly for overriding `-flto`).

 The actual `/etc/portage` modifications are in `sys-config/ltoize/files`.
 This is a stripped down version of my own Portage configuration which `ltoize` uses to install into your own `/etc/portage`.  `ltoize` uses symlinks to accomplish this task so that when you do an `emerge --sync` or equivalent, you will automatically pull in the latest set of overrides.
 An eselect news entry will be made when a change is made to the default recommended LTO settings in `make.conf.lto`.
 That could be including some new compiler flags, or perhaps revising how LTO is done.
-Any such a change would require manual intervention, so you will be notified when you update `ltoize`.
+Any such a change will require manual intervention if you are not using the default configuration.
+We'll do our best to ensure breaking changes are opt-in, rather than opt-out.

 Not all packages build cleanly.
 Environment overrides are used to allow packages to build that have trouble with O3, Graphite, and LTO.
 These can be found in `package.cflags/ltoworkarounds.conf`.
 I have tried to categorize the overrides based on the kind of failure were being exhibited, but in some cases this was difficult.
-Graphite and -O3 overrides are included in that file as well, but they won't affect you if you are not using those compiler flags.
+All optimization flag overrides are included in that file as well, but they won't affect you if you are not using those compiler flags, as potentially in the case of using a custom configuration.

 ### Flag-O-Matic flag manipulation

-In addition to the above, a number of packages call `strip-flags`, `replace-flags`, and `filter-flags` to manipulate the `*FLAGS` variables.
+In addition to the above, a number of packages call `strip-flags`, `replace-flags`, `filter-flags`, and `append-flags` to manipulate the `*FLAGS` variables.
-LTOize has an experimental `USE` flag `override-flagomatic` to override `strip-flags` and `replace-flags` globally to turn these functions into no-ops.
+LTOize has an experimental `USE` flag `override-flagomatic` to override these functions globally to turn these functions into no-ops.  `override-flagomatic` is disabled by default.
-`filter-flags` is left alone as in the cases I've looked at, the uses of it are legitimate.  `override-flagomatic` is disabled by default.
 Users who use this functionality should report breakages as issues, so they can be manually resolved.
 To enable flag-o-matic for a package, set the variable `LTO_ENABLE_FLAGOMATIC=yes` for that package in `package.cflags`.